Marcos-cat/iris/docs/basics.md

 is up to you.

-The next line is setting up the window with `Open`. `Open` takes the dimensions of the window and a title to name the window. `Open` well, opens the window.
-Many functions must be called after calling `Open`, or the program might crash.
+The next line is setting up the window with `Open`. `Open` takes the dimensions of the window and a title to name the window.
+Then `Open`, well, opens the window.
+Many functions require that `Open` was called before them, or they cannot work, and may crash the program.
 If a function has to be called like this it will say so in its documentation.
 But to play it safe, Iris functions should generally be called after `Open`.

 The final section is the most important: the `Loop!` macro.
 The function you give to `Loop!` is called every single frame to render your project. `Loop!`